abstractmachines/angular-sam-ford-app/README.md

 I've written and delivered a performant AngularJS app for a visual artist, where both image quality and fast speeds (particularly on mobile) were a primary concern.
-For this reason, detail-oriented image compression techniques were used (Google pagespeed), nginx was chosen for the server (gzip), and file compression with UglifyJS for Webpack was also used.
+For this reason, detail-oriented image compression techniques were used (Google pagespeed), nginx was chosen for the server as nginx is more performant than Apache is, and file compression with UglifyJS for Webpack was also used.
+I also used Photoshop's image compression functionalities.

 Using existing technologies and best practices such as Angular-UI Bootstrap carousel, typography, bootstrap classes, the ngMagnify directive, UI-Router, and other open source software too,

 I wrote custom JavaScript logic for models, nested views, routes.
 My code:
-> webpack configuration file
+> webpack configuration file, app.js, index.html, all of the JavaScript ui-router \
-app.js
-index.html
-all of the JavaScript ui-router routes, Angular directives and controllers in js/ all of the html partials in pages/
+routes, Angular directives and controllers in js/, and all of the html partials in pages/

 Everything else in this project is open source.